-How We We tested relevant controls over the identified risks associated with management's accounting for Addressed the and disclosure of these matters.
-This included controls over management's assessment of the Matter in Our probability of incurrence of a loss and whether the loss or range of loss was reasonably estimable and the development of related disclosures.
+We tested relevant controls over the identified risks associated with management's accounting for and disclosure of these matters.
+This included controls over management's assessment of the probability of incurrence of a loss and whether the loss or range of loss was reasonably estimable and the development of related disclosures.